 As already noted, audit teams are commonly made up of staff with different individual characteristics, values, experience and motivations.
-Paradox Theory suggests that the requirement associated with team diversity and the demand to achieve team cohesion may emerge and persist in team work processes (Smith and Tracey, 2016, Smith and Lewis, 2011).
+The paradox theory suggests that the requirement associated with team diversity and the demand to achieve team cohesion may emerge and persist in teamwork processes (Smith and Tracey, 2016; Smith and Lewis, 2011).

 We use this theory to analyse the behaviour of the audit teams in our field sample.
-Paradox Theory enables us to understand how an audit team responds to the conflicting demands of diversity versus cohesion in an environment that is also characterised by limited resources and inadequate audit planning.
-As a result we find that the backstage of government audit work can exhibit RAQP, which are a direct response to the paradoxes faced by the audit team.
+The paradox theory enables us to understand how an audit team responds to the conflicting demands of diversity vs cohesion in an environment that is also characterised by limited resources and inadequate audit planning.
+As a result, we find that the backstage of government audit work can exhibit RAQP, which are a direct response to the paradoxes faced by the audit team.
 This offers a characteristic paradoxical situation where the pressures to complete the audit create the pressure that leads to RAQP.

-Our paper contributes to the literature by offering insights into the micro-sociological aspects of audit team work in a government audit setting.
-We also expand the literature on auditors' reactions/coping strategies as they respond to conflicts (Sweeney and Pierce, 2011, Sweeney and Pierce, 2006, Herrbach, 2005), by uncovering the cascading responses to paradox of team diversity.
+Our paper contributes to the literature by offering insights into the micro-sociological aspects of audit teamwork in a government audit setting.
+We also expand the literature on auditors' reactions/coping strategies as they respond to conflicts (Sweeney and Pierce, 2006, 2011; Herrbach, 2005), by uncovering the cascading responses to the paradox of team diversity.
 These strategies are performed concurrently by team leaders and audit members to manage paradoxical tensions.
-In commenting on the impact of resource shortages, we also expand the literature on inadequate supervision as one of the factors driving RAQP (Rhode, 1978, Alderman and Deitrick, 1982, Otley and Pierce, 1996, Herrbach, 2001).
+In commenting on the impact of resource shortages, we also expand the literature on inadequate supervision as one of the factors driving RAQP (Rhode, 1978; Alderman and Deitrick, 1982; Otley and Pierce, 1996; Herrbach, 2001).

 The paper is structured as follows.
-Firstly, we explain how paradox theory can provide a useful lens to explore the audit environment Secondly, we discuss the methods used in this research and the research context.
-Next we present the findings, in which we detail how organizational complexities can magnify the paradoxes arising from team diversity.
+First, we explain how paradox theory can provide a useful lens to explore the audit environment Second, we discuss the methods used in this research and the research context.
+Next, we present the findings, in which we detail how organisational complexities can magnify the paradoxes arising from team diversity.
 The analysis portrays persistent contradictions between team diversity and team cohesion leading to cascading RAQP.
 The paper ends with a summary of the conceptual and practical implications of our research findings in the discussion and conclusion.

-2. Paradox Theory and Audit Team Dynamics
+2. Paradox theory and audit team dynamics

 The word "paradox" is derived from a Greek word, "paradoxos", meaning contrary to expectation (Eisenhardt and Westcott, 1988).
-Although paradox can be considered to have numerous meanings, common definitions refer to the existence of contradictory actions, oppositional tendencies, or polarities.
-Philosophers from ancient Greece to the Existentialists have recognised paradox in human life such as tensions between life and death, self and other, good and evil (Hampden-Turner, 1981, Schneider, 1990, Lewis, 2000).
+Although paradox can be considered to have numerous meanings, common definitions refer to the existence of contradictory actions, oppositional tendencies or polarities.
+Philosophers from ancient Greece to the existentialists have recognised paradox in human life such as tensions between life and death, self and other, good and evil (Hampden-Turner, 1981; Schneider, 1990; Lewis, 2000).

 Paradoxes are different to dilemmas and dualities.
-Dilemma has been described as contradictory elements where each competing alternative poses clear advantages and disadvantages or involves weighing pros and cons (Smith and Lewis, 2011, McGrath, 1982).
+Dilemma has been described as contradictory elements where each competing alternative poses clear advantages and disadvantages or involves weighing pros and cons (Smith and Lewis, 2011; McGrath, 1982).
 A duality represents an interdependent relationship between contradictory elements that are mutually constituted and ontologically inseparable.
-In dualities it is almost impossible to describe one element without the other and the tension is resolved through integration (Smith and Graetz, 2006, Schad et al., 2016, Smith and Lewis, 2011).
-In a contemporary context, paradox is described in a processual assumption (Smith and Tracey, 2016) as shown Figure 1 below.
+In dualities, it is almost impossible to describe one element without the other and the tension is resolved through integration (Smith and Graetz, 2006; Schad et al., 2016; Smith and Lewis, 2011).
+In a contemporary context, paradox is described in a processual assumption (Smith and Tracey, 2016) as shown in Figure 1.